Position

 Average Salary: $52,014

-The Forestry Department provides Emergency Dispatcher jobs with a focus on environmental protection.
-They operate in various locations across the country.
+The Forestry Department provides Emergency Dispatcher jobs with a good salary.
+They operate in various locations across the country, focusing on forest management and protection.

 How to earn more as a Emergency Dispatcher?